digbmc/reactor-jct/nuclear-history.md

 - June 12th - President Roosevelt creates the National Defense Research Committee (NDRC), which absorbs the Uranium Committee.

 #### 1941
-- February 25th - Glenn Seaborg and Arthur Wahl conclusively discover plutonium at the University of California, Berkeley.
 - May 17th - Arthur Compton at the National Academy of Sciences reports favorably on the prospects of military uses of nuclear power.
 - June 22nd - Germany invades the Soviet Union, halting nuclear research.
 - June 28th - Roosevelt creates the Office of Scientific Research and Development (OSRD), which absorbs the NDRC and Uranium committees.